toko-bifrost/ms-teams-deploy-card/README.md

    - `CI_GITHUB_TOKEN` - your [Personal Access Token](https://github.com/settings/tokens) to assume the basic authentication and other authorizations in Github API.
 This should at least have full permissions to `repo` and `workflow`.
    - `MS_TEAMS_WEBHOOK_URI` - the [webhook URI](https://docs.microsoft.com/en-us/microsoftteams/platform/webhooks-and-connectors/how-to/add-incoming-webhook) of the dedicated Microsoft Teams channel for notification.

+NOTE: Avoid naming your secrets with the prefix `GITHUB_` as this reserved for Github Actions' use only.

 2. Add this `step` on your workflow code as one of the earlier `steps`: